benattali/benattali.github.io/projects.md

 🗺 [**Island hunt**](http://islandhunt.herokuapp.com)
   A fun and not very useful project.
 Combining islands and escape rooms into one.
-Here people can sign up to add or rent an island which acts as an escape room!
+Here people can log into lend or rent an island which acts as an escape room!
 This project was also cocreated with [Axel](https://github.com/AxelResnik) and [Ilan](https://github.com/Ilansz).

 🍸 [**Bar chef**](https://bar-chef.herokuapp.com)